 1. Drink more water

 And we all know why we should drink more water.
-But it can take some time for the benefits to show.
-So take your time when you start building this easy habit.
+But it can take some time for the health benefits to show.

 2. Exercise

-Just like drinking more water, forming a new exercise habit isn’t always simple.
-It can take a lot of trial and error to find something you like.
-And sometimes that can include a lot of money, especially if you deck yourself out in all the gear.
+Just like drinking more water, improving your physical health isn’t always simple.
+It can take a lot of trial and error to find a physical activity that you like.

 Some ways to help you get started: